-In addition to correcting the business and operating systems used by Autodesk in the ordinary course of business as described above, Autodesk has also reviewed all products it produces internally for sale to third parties to determine compliance of its products.
-Products either have been found to be compliant or are currently being tested for compliance.
-However, many Autodesk products run on computer hardware and operating systems produced and sold by third-party vendors.
-There can be no assurance that these computer hardware and operating systems will be converted in a timely manner, and any failure in this regard may cause Autodesk products not to function as designed.
-Any future costs associated with ensuring that Autodesk's products are compliant with the year 2000 are not expected to have a material impact on Autodesk's results of operations or financial position.
-Autodesk anticipates that all compliance procedures will be completed before the beginning of Autodesk's fiscal year 2000, which begins February 1, 1999.
+Autodesk has also tested and continues to test all products it currently produces internally for sale to third parties to determine year 2000 compliance.
+As of October 31, 1998, Autodesk has spent approximately \$300,000 on the first two phases of a three-phase year 2000 compliance testing program related to its products and expects to spend an additional \$1.2 to \$1.7 million to complete this project.
+Products currently sold by Autodesk either have been found to be substantially compliant or are currently being tested for compliance.
+However, many Autodesk products run on operating systems or hardware produced and sold by third-party vendors.
+There can be no assurance that these operating systems or hardware will be converted in a timely manner, or at all, and any failure in this regard may cause Autodesk products not to function as designed.
+Autodesk will continue to evaluate each product in the currently supported inventory.